 - Of course in a world where cybernetics and androids are so plentiful, it could be that some people keep robotic pets that don't have the living and training needs of a real live one.

-- In the GITS: Stand Alone Complex series, the robotic Tachikomas regard all-natural motor oil as a real treat, much better than synthetic oil.
+- In the Ghost in the Shell: Stand Alone Complex series, the robotic Tachikomas regard all-natural motor oil as a real treat, much better than synthetic oil.
 Batou treating "his" Tachikoma differently from the rest, by regularly treating it to natural oil, is a catalyst for the robots developing individuality and self-awareness.
-That and the anomolies caused by the oil corroding part of its circuitboard.
+That and the anomalies caused by the oil corroding part of its circuitboard.

-- Also in the series, Misato thinks that buying the EVA pilots a steak dinner would bankrupt her.
+- At one point in the series, Misato thinks that buying the EVA pilots a steak dinner would bankrupt her.
 Realising this they take her to a fast food place instead.
 Becomes Fridge Logic when one realizes that she works for the most important and powerful organization in the world, has precisely two superiors - yet four steaks would wipe her out.
 If steak is that rare, is there anyone who can afford it?

-- In Voltaire's Chi-Chian series, there is a story of a blind pleasure-robot.
+- In Aurelio Voltaire's Chi-Chian series, there is a story of a blind pleasure-robot.
 Her eyes were stolen because they were made of the most valuable substance on the planet - pure wood.
 Yes, wood.
 It's Chi-Chian.
 Just go with it.